Jacob-Link/typing_future_iis_project/README.md

    ```
    python mouse_control_with_fist_stop_mouse.py
    ```
-> 🔔 **Notes**:
+   > 🔔 **Note**:
    > This might request the permission for terminal to access camera and mouse control. rerun 5 after granting permission.

 6. To start controling the mouse with your nose - present the camera with your left hand "open-palm" gesture.